roberttidey/GivEnergyScripts/README.md

 For Windows powershell scripts the easiest way to run is to right click the script file within file explorer.
 For the python programs open a console window and run python <pythonscriptname>

+You will need to edit the script before you can use it to add your inverter serial number and a GivEnergy Cloud API key.
+To create an API key, in the GivEnergy Portal:
+- Account Settings
+- Manage Account Security
+- Manage API Tokens
+- Generate New Token
+- Give the token a name, an expiry date and ensure that `api:inverter:data` and `api:meter:data` are selected
+- Create token
+- Click the copy icon to copy the token to your clipboard, then paste it into the script

 ## GE-DaysDataPoints
 - Script to extract daily summary for a range of dates to a csv file
 - edit to put in apikey and GivEnergy serial number